-All Global MBA (GMBA) students are assigned to a cohort – either Inspire or Impact – during their first year of study.
+All Global MBA (GMBA) students are assigned to a cohort during their first year of study.
 Students are then broken out into teams by the MBA Programs Office within their assigned cohort based on gender, work experience, and country of origin along with other factors.
-Students then complete assigned group projects and selected coursework during the first year.
-A student’s team assignment will change between the fall and spring semester, but the assigned cohort will remain the same throughout the first year.
+Students then complete assigned group projects and selected coursework during the first year in these teams.

 Teams are meant to simulate the experiences people face in the professional world.
 Students must work together in their teams to collaborate on group projects, debate ideas, and to overcome difficulties.
 Teams and/or team members who experience an internal conflict and/or issue must first come together to discuss and resolve the conflict/issue as a team.
 In the event that a team feels that it has exhausted all internal team options to resolve the conflict/issue, and needs outside help in facilitating a resolution; students must follow the Global MBA Team Grievance procedures outlined below: